percolatestudio/meteor-segment.io/README.md

 });
 ```

-Tracking an event is as simple as:
+Tracking an event on the client:

 ```
 analytics.track('Purchased T-Shirt', {